-- The challenge is of ensuring that the National Curriculum gets to the teachers, headteachers/schools citizens, assessors, textbook writers and training institutions so that the right pedagogies are transacted and the right assessments are constructed.
+- The challenge is to ensure that the National Curriculum gets to the teachers, headteachers, schools, citizens, assessors, textbook writers and training institutions so that the right pedagogies are transacted and the right assessments are constructed.
 Our disconnect is with curriculum and textbooks, training pedagogy and assessment.
 Who will bridge that disconnect?
 How will the most vulnerable be ensured quality learning?
 How will those excluded be included in the learning business?
-These are the billion dollar questions that need answering.
+These are the billion-dollar questions that need answering.
 We are not talking about such real issues, only what is essentially politically attractive.
 Let us get our metrics and basics right.
-Faisal Bari has also written about this in Dawn.
+Faisal Bari also wrote about this in Dawn.
 I am, mercifully, not the lone voice.

 We have also been hearing about going back to teaching in Urdu?
 What do think will cut the mustard, Urdu or actually devising curriculum based on myriad regional languages that Pakistan is blessed with?

-Annual Status of Education Report (ASER) has brought some key aspects to light over the years.
-Do you feel the exceptional work done has led to some real time efforts on the ground?
+The Annual Status of Education Report (ASER) has brought some key aspects to light over the years.
+Do you feel the exceptional work done has led to some real-time efforts on the ground?

 Higher education in Pakistan has become a lucrative business and higher education become just that, a business.
 What measures must the state take to make private universities worth their salt?

-What we need is better regulation with quality assurance that can be implemented in letter and spirit by both HEC (federal and provincial).
+Baela Raza Jamil: What we need is better regulation with quality assurance that can be implemented in letter and spirit by both HEC (federal and provincial).
 Lack of regulation and/or excessive meaningless regulations do not produce results.
-We also need to ensure that students are not being fleeced in a one sided manner and there is accountability of private institutes as well students’ voice on quality of service.
+We also need to ensure that students are not being fleeced in a one-sided manner and there is accountability of private institutes as well students’ voice on quality of service.

-Everyone seems to agree to the idea of reviving student unions.
-Do you think there is a need to frame a regulatory perimeter to not make students unions become yet another pressure group that gets away with all?
+Everyone seems to agree with the idea of reviving student unions.
+Do you think there is a need to frame a regulatory perimeter to not make student unions become yet another pressure group that gets away with all?

 What is the role of community in ensuring quality of education?
 Any success stories?